giovannimazzuoccolo/dutchfordevelopers/content/pronouns.md

 ### 📦 Objective pronouns

 Also for the objective pronouns we have stressed and unstressed forms.
 Another table is shown below with the objective pronouns.
+The 3rd person is used for referring things.

 | Pronouns | English translation | ℹ️ comments               |
 | -------- | ------------------- | ------------------------- |